open-horizon/exchange-api/README.md

 - The properties used for advertising and searching should always have its value element be a string.
 For example the memory property value should be `"300"` instead of `300`.
 This is because scalatra is automatically converting the json to scala data structures, and i don't know how to have the data structures that vary in type.

+## Changes Between v1.22.0 and v1.23.0

+- Added PUT/GET/DELETE /bctypes/{type} and PUT/GET/DELETE /bctypes/{type}/blockchains/{name} to store/retrieve BC info
+- All DELETE methods not return 404 if the resource was not found.
+(Before it was inconsistent, some returned 204 and some 404.)
+- Refactored authentication and authorization code, so now it is easier to read, easier to extend, and handles a few corner cases better.
+No external changes for all the mainline use cases.

 ## Changes Between v1.21.0 and v1.22.0

 - Added DELETE /devices/{id}/agreements and DELETE /agbots/{id}/agreements to delete all of the agreements of a device/agbot